 Why Do People Need Transitional Care?

-Let’s say your loved one had a major health event that put them in the hospital.
+Let’s say you or your loved one had a major health event that put them in the hospital.
 This could be a fall, stroke, heart attack, or other medical emergency or surgery that requires intensive care.
-After their treatment in the hospital, they may not be ready to go back home.
+After their treatment in the hospital, it may not be advisable to go back home immediately.
 This is where transitional care comes in.

-Transitional care facilities offer rehabilitative services and 24-hour nursing care staff to help get your loved one back on their feet outside of a hospital setting.
-Whether your loved one is returning to their home or will be going to an assisted or independent living facility, transitional care can make the process smoother and safer.
+Transitional care facilities offer rehabilitative services and 24-hour nursing care staff to help get you or your family member back to thier daily activities outside of a hospital setting.
+Whether returning home or going to an assisted or independent living facility, transitional care can make the process smoother and safer.

 The Goals of Transitional Care